timescale/docs/migrate/live-migration/live-migration-from-postgres.md

 psql -X -d $SOURCE -c 'show old_snapshot_threshold'
 ```

-If the query returns something other than `-1`, run the following command
+If the query returns something other than `-1`, you must change it.

-to set it up:
+If you have a superuser on a self-hosted database, run the following command:

 ```sh
 psql -X -d $SOURCE -c 'alter system set old_snapshot_threshold=-1'
 ```

+Otherwise, if you are using a managed service, use your cloud provider's
+configuration mechanism to set `old_snapshot_threshold` to `-1`.

 Next, you should set `wal_level` to `logical` so that the write-ahead log (WAL)
 records information that is needed for logical decoding.